 Mission and Vision

-The CHR has a proud history of collaboration with the African Commission on Human and Peoples’ Rights, and the Business and Human Rights programme is no exception.
-In light of this continuing relationship, the CHR assists the African Working Group on Extractive Industries, Environment and Human Rights in fulfilling its mandate by lending research capacity and logistical support to the Working Group.
+The Centre has a proud history of collaboration with the African Commission on Human and Peoples’ Rights, and the Business and Human Rights programme is no exception.
+In light of this continuing relationship, the Centre assists the African Working Group on Extractive Industries, Environment and Human Rights in fulfilling its mandate by lending research capacity and logistical support to the Working Group.

 The Business and Human Rights (BHR) programme aims to contribute to the international BHR discourse by assisting and collaborating with international organisations, academic partners, and civil society across the globe in defining and operationalizing concepts such as the state duty to protect against corporate human rights abuse, the corporate responsibility to respect human rights, and the rights of victims of corporate human rights abuse to have access to effective remedies.